Stockholm · Operators

 Why Stockholm operators arrive here.

 The Stockholm-headquartered firm is at Series C or pre-IPO scale.
 Product-market fit at home is solid, the Nordic book is full, and the European book is healthy.
 The US is the next leg, the IPO narrative depends on the US line bending, and the team caliber is high.
 The US revenue line does not match the team caliber.
 The pipeline is there, the demos go well, and the conversion lags the home-market and Nordic baseline by a wide margin.
 The board pattern-matches it as a US sales-team execution issue.
-The pattern usually misreads.
+The pattern usually mis-scores.

 Operator shapes inside Stockholm.